DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 superscalar architectures, enabling them to run several instructions in one cycle.
 This type of design greatly improves single-threaded capabilities, which makes these MCUs ideal for tasks that need real-time data processing.
-The use of dual-issue architectures in embedded devices has demonstrated improved energy efficiency alongside high execution speeds.
+The use of dual-issue architectures in embedded devices has demonstrated high execution speeds, along with the added benefit of improved energy efficiency.
 Thus, making them a great option for applications that require low power but high performance.
-Research conducted by Lozano et al. [dual-issue] specifically explores energy efficient dual-issue processors designs.
-Study shows that optimizing instruction throughput and power consumption can significantly improve processing efficiency in embedded systems.
+Research conducted by Lozano et al. [@dual-issue] specifically explores energy efficient dual-issue processors designs.
+This study shows that optimizing instruction throughput and power consumption can significantly improve processing efficiency in embedded systems.
+While energy efficiency is not the primary goal for this study, ensuring that the resulting USB-device does not consume too much power is tangentially relevant for real-world usage.

 <!-- TODO: provide source for TCM and DMA if possible -->